-About the Artist (Who is This Guy?)
+About the Artist (Just Who is This Guy, Anyway?)

 Artist’s Statement from Daniel Loren Moret

-My work has regularly been on display in solo and group shows at local art galleries and other venues, and works are in many private and some public collections.
+My work has regularly been on display in solo and group shows at area art galleries and other venues, and works are in many private and some public collections.
 For more info about that, see the Collections and Exhibits page.

 Oeuvre (“Body of Work”)

-For two decades, I’ve tended to look for inspiration and opportunities in the heart of major cities, and my primary interests are street scenes, public squares, statues, vintage neon and historic architecture in Europe and North America.
-So I’m essentially a street photographer.
-In my American images, my big focus in recent years is vintage neon signs (before they disappear), as well as other urban scenes along the way.
 Early on, my emphasis was on wilderness and the natural world, especially water, and I spent considerable time in Yellowstone and the Tetons.
-I work primarily in color and use digital cameras, and, for those who are curious about tools, now use a Nikon Z7 mirrorless camera and a Leica V-Lux 114, both of which are compact and well suited for street photography.
-The earliest images on this website were taken with a Nikon FE2 35-mm film camera.
+I work primarily in color and use digital cameras, and, for those who are curious about tools, now use a Nikon Z7 mirrorless camera and a Leica V-Lux 114, both of which are compact (especially the Leica) and well suited for street photography.
+The earliest images on this website were taken with a Nikon FE2 film camera.

 On the Integrity of Images

 A major reason for the power of photographic images to move and inspire us both intellectually and emotionally is that we view them as a genuine and rarefied window on reality.
-Photographs can be like carefully chosen, individual frames from a movie.
+Photographs can be like carefully chosen, individual frames from a documentary film.
 In order to retain the honesty and integrity of my images, I choose not to utilize computers and Photoshop to add a moon to a night sky, remove telephone wires, or change a dull gray building into a bright yellow one.
-If you see an object or color in the final image, it’s because that’s what I originally saw through my lens and the camera captured, so you’re seeing the scene as if you were standing where I stood.
+If you see an object or color in the final image, it’s because that’s what I originally saw through my lens and the camera captured, so you’re put into the scene as if you were standing exactly where I stood.

 Dan at his successful solo show at La Follette Gallery in Eugene, Oregon in 2003.